HunarJ/test-api-webnode/README.md

 ## Conclusion

 -   Time requirement: Due to the necessity of working to complete the project I was hired to do, I was able to devote about two hours to the project, for which reason I used the symfony framework and its extensions to quickly complete the API endpoint and write its test
+-   Assignment: The assignment was understandable and clear, and not at all challenging, I don't think I have anything to criticize.

 ---